wwcs2023/wwcs2023.github.io/index.md

 layout: about #home il layout home ti mette la lista di pagine
 title: Winter Workshop on Complex Systems 2020
 ---
-The [Winter Workshop on Complex Systems](http://wwcs.altervista.org/) is a one-week workshop where young researchers from all over the world gather together for discussing about complexity science.
+The [Winter Workshop on Complex Systems](http://wwcs.altervista.org/) is a one-week workshop where young researchers from all over the world gather together for discussing about complex systems.

+A [complex system](https://en.wikipedia.org/wiki/Complex_system) is a system composed of many components which may interact with each other.
+Examples of complex systems are Earth's global climate, organisms, diseases, the human brain, infrastructure such as power grid, transportation or communication systems, social and economic organizations (like cities), an ecosystem, a living cell, and ultimately the entire universe.

+The study of complex systems calls for an interdisciplinary approach combining disciplines such as Biology, Computer Science, Data Science, Economics, Mathematics, Physics and Sociology.

 **The primary focus of the workshop is for participants to engage into novel research projects.**